 All isn’t lost when movers aren’t available.
 You can look for an alternative by posting a social media plea for people in your area who will respond to it.
 Of course, you wouldn’t be asking them to work for free, so provide meals and drinks for everyone or even cash incentives.
 Neighbor’s kid will more readily accept the job if it’s paid.

-A last-minute move usually means having no room to look for packing supplies.
-Use anything you can find in your home: blankets and sheets for protection instead of bubble wrap, towels to pack glasses, plates and other fragile items and use your cupboard organizers as a substitute for boxes.
+A last-minute move usually means having no room to look for packing materials.
+Use anything you can find in your home: blankets and sheets for protection instead of bubble wrap, towels to pack glasses, plates, and other fragile items, and use your cupboard organizers as a substitute for the best size boxes.

 You don’t want to waste time on neatness at this point.
-If your moving is just hours away, packing in a hurry is a must.
+If your moving is just hours away, start packing early.
 Don’t take things off of clothes-hangers, but leave them on, and just put them in a moving bag.
 You can use durable trash bags instead if you don’t have real moving bags.

 If you realize you can’t physically take everything with you to your new home, you should change the tactics.
 If you have some old items that have served their purpose well, consider getting rid of them and replacing them once you’re in your new home.
 It may not be the most frugal solution, but it might help you speed this process.

 Other things that can be left behind, you might want to donate.
-If you have a few minutes to spare, drive them to the local charity, you will feel better afterwards.
+If you have a few minutes to spare, drive them to the local charity, you will feel better afterward.